Njugen/tabflower/README.md

 import View from './view';
 ```

 5. Create a new component class named "MyView" and let it inherit from View (which in turns inherits from Component).
 Once the MyView class has been created, add a render() function into it.
-Let the render function return null or JSX code
+Let the render function return null or JSX code (more info: https://reactjs.org/docs/react-component.html)

 ```
 import React, {Fragment} from 'react';